04 May Getting along with home practice (part three) Bandhas

 You might be asking yourself why Bandhas are such a “big deal” when it comes to Astanga Yoga.
 And this is where western ideas about anatomy and the more “subtle body” focus of traditional hatha yoga have blurred a little.

 Today, many people come to the mat having already tried other forms of mind – body exercise like Pilates, for example.
-The chances are they know something about core strength or stability and its focus on parts of the body we have just been taking about.
+Chances are they know something about core strength or stability.
 Many elements of Asana practice strengthen the core.
 It’s worth pointing this out because sadly, many more parts of the practice seem to be beyond our grasp and we think,

 “I’d be good at so – and – so – asana if I had a stronger core!”